tweag/python-monorepo-example/content/blog/2022-04-14-getting-things-merged.md

 - [Research shows that][cs-111] "women's pull requests tend to be accepted more often than men's, yet women's acceptance rates are higher only when they are not identifiable as women."
 Be aware of the systemic unconscious biases that are at play in your process.
-If you notice that certain person's PRs are often blocked, or debated more than others, you might want to consider stepping back and involving others in the organisation dealing with making the workplace more inclusive.
+If you notice that a certain person's PRs are often blocked, or debated more than others, you might want to consider stepping back and involving others in the organisation dealing with making the workplace more inclusive.